activitystream/slate/source/includes/as-api/_channels.md

 Property | Description
 -------- | -----------
-{channel} | The label/id of the channel min_importance | The importance that stream items must have to be included in the subsription event_types | List of event types that are included as a part of the subscription (null includes all event types) tags | List of tags that the event must have (at least one) to be included in the subscription (null includes all stream items regardless of tags) filter | A Map containing additional filter information starred | Should the item be starred (favorite) list_index | Where should the item be in the list of things that are being followed
+{channel} | The label/id of the channel starred | Should the item be starred (favorite) list_index | Where should the item be in the list of things that are being followed